 - Music on the Green: Bring your blanket, picnic, and friends, and dance all night to live music on the New Haven Green.
 This annual event takes place every summer and features the offerings of several food trucks.

-- College Street Music Hall (CSMH): A cabaret–style venue on College Street, this place has serious history.
+- College Street Music Hall (CSMH): A cabaret-style venue on College Street, this place has a serious history.
 It was built in 1926 as the Roger Sherman Theatre and reborn as the Palace Theatre in 1984; it opened as the CSMH in 2015.
 The Red Hot Chili Peppers, Blues Traveler, Phish, Sonic Youth, Bob Dylan, and Dave Matthews Band have all headlined.
 Tickets are college budget-friendly.

 - Woolsey Hall, also on College Street, is used by the Yale School of Music for performances.
 Tickets are college budget-friendly.